aeternity/protocol/serializations.md

-The serialization formats in this document describes the binary format used to encode the different objects in the binary format that is used for hashing.
-Other formats may be used for communication between nodes.
+The serialization formats in this document describes the binary format used to encode the different objects in the binary format that is used
+for:

+* Hashing (e.g., block hash)
+* Insertion in the Merkle Patricia Tree (e.g., state trees, transaction trees).
+* Signing transactions (i.e., the serialized form is signed).

+Other formats may be used for communication between nodes or for the user API.

 ## Static size object serialization